NellyI1/customer_segmentation-dataset/README.md

 Data was imported and previewed.
 Data cleaning was carried out by identifying and handling missing values Encoded categorical variables and numerical features were scaled.
-Created visualizations (heatmap, segment distribution) to understand the correlation between several components of the dataset.
+Created visualizations (heatmap, segment distribution) to understand the correlation between several dataset components.
 Feature engineering that introduces new features like Age group, Total family was done.
 Created 'Work_Exp_Age_Interaction' from 'Work_Experience' and 'Age' (scaled)
 The cleaned dataset was saved for modeling.

 ## Files uploaded in Repository

-Customer_Segmentation_EDA.py`: Python script for cleaning and preprocessing `cleaned_customer_segmentation.csv`: Final cleaned dataset
+optimization.py`: Python script for cleaning and preprocessing `cleaned_customer_segmentation.csv`: Final cleaned dataset

 ## Tools Used